Pwd9000-ML/blog-devto/posts/GitHub-Automated-VM-Password-Rotation/GitHub-Automated-VM-Password-Rotation.md

 2. Select Settings > Secrets > New repository secret.

-3. Paste the JSON output from the Azure CLI command into the secret's value field.
+3. Paste the JSON object output from the Azure CLI command we ran earlier into the secret's value field.
 Give the secret the name `AZURE_CREDENTIALS`.

 ![githubAzureCredentials](./assets/githubAzureCredentials1.png)